vladigleba/vladigleba.github.io/posts/basics/hell.md

 > Thine heart was lifted up because of thy beauty, thou hast corrupted thy wisdom by reason of thy brightness: I will cast thee to the ground, I will lay thee before kings, that they may behold thee.
 Thou hast defiled thy sanctuaries by the multitude of thine iniquities, by the iniquity of thy traffick; therefore *will I bring forth a fire from the midst of thee, it shall devour thee, and I will bring thee to ashes* upon the earth in the sight of all them that behold thee.
 {% ct 'Ezekiel 28:17-18' %}

-The fire cleanses the earth from all traces of sin, and so the fallen angels, including Satan, will also be destroyed by it, turning them to ashes, because the entire rebellion against God [started with Satan](/posts/gospel/evil.md) and the angels he managed to deceive.
+The fire cleanses the earth from all traces of sin, and so the fallen angels, including Satan, will also be destroyed by it, turning them to ashes, since the entire rebellion against God [started with Satan](/posts/gospel/evil.md) and the angels he managed to deceive.

 ## Is everyone punished equally?